Log in or join Textillia to get full access to the database and become part of our community of sewists, quilters, and textile artists.

 Who's funding this?
 Where is the money coming from?
 Are you backed by a big company or investors?

+It's really just us: Bruno and Ariane, the skills we've cultivated over the last 15 years, and a dream that became a plan.
+We've kept overhead costs as low as possible by building everything we could ourselves little by little, and have covered any additional costs out of our own pocket.
 How wonderful is the idea of a website where you never have to wonder whether someone is being paid for their so-called "opinions", or whether you're reading content vs. an ad?
-Where it's free of clutter, and all the focus is 100% on making the site's content and services better?
+In this era of influencers and affiliate programs, Textillia is free of clutter and the focus is 100% the site's core content and services.
 We believe that while it's a bit "old school", it's retro in a good way and a breath of fresh air!
-Being a membership-based site will be what makes this whole project realistic, and what gives us the chance to make it not just possible but excellent.
-Each individual person who becomes a member, whether sewing is your hobby, you're an independent designer, or you own a big 4 pattern company, will have the same access to the site and our community.
 No hidden fees or agendas.
 A clean and modern design, loads of functionality, and this cozy corner of the internet to call our own.

 Downward shot of two people sitting with their laptops